-^{}This test is not acceptable as equivalent course for students in the Liberal Studies major seeking the Multiple-Subject
+^{}This test is not acceptable as equivalent course for students in the liberal studies major seeking the multiple-subject (K-12) teaching credential.

-(K-12) teaching credential.
+^{}This test is acceptable as a remedial-level course and is applicable as a prerequisite, but does not count toward total units needed for the degree.

-This test is acceptable as a prerequisite for Intermediate Algebra (MATH 095) and does not count toward total units needed for graduation.
-CLEP Computer-Based Exam Scores as of Spring 2005
+CLEP computer-based exam scores as of 2006